gabrielthome/cryptowatch/README.md

 # Run the project
 $ yarn start

-# The server will initialize in the <http://localhost:3000>
+# download/install Expo app to read the qrcode
 ```

 ## :memo: License ##